Author: Dr. Jean-Paul Rodrigue, Dr. Theo Notteboom and Dr. Athanasios Pallis

 4. Maritime Regions

 The geography of seaports is concerned about the location of terminals in relation to the technical characteristics of the site, the main users (importers and exporters), inland transport networks (road, rail, barges), and maritime shipping networks.
-To understand this geography, the maritime range concept allows looking at the largest scale of functional analysis of port systems.
+To understand this geography, the maritime range concept allows a look at the largest scale of functional analysis of port systems.

 The world can be divided into 28 major ranges in which ports have a higher level of internal commonality than with adjacent ranges.
 They may compete over similar hinterlands or may be part of similar feeder services.
 Maritime ranges can extend over several countries if a common regulatory regime applies or if there is a geographical homogeneity, such as for the ranges of Europe.
 Implicitly, maritime shipping companies have range-based commercial strategies since their services either link maritime ranges (deep-sea services) or connect the range itself with regional, feeder, or cabotage services.
 Although global terminal operators maintain a transnational portfolio of terminals, this transnational port geography has a high regional orientation that focuses on specific regions such as East Asia, Europe, or North America.